Mixed subdivisions suitable for the Canny-Emiris formula: Introduction

+where $\varphi_b$ satisfies $|\varphi^{-1}_b(\{0,\dots,I\})| \leq I + 1$.
+This result is not optimal amongst all the possible mixed subdivsions of an $n$-zonotope system, but it might be so amongst the ones given by affine lifting functions; see Examples \ref{smallexample}, \ref{exampledrop}, \ref{bigexample}.

-We show that some multihomogeneous resultant matrices can be seen as an instance of the previous case by embedding their Newton polytopes and the mixed subdivisions of their Minkowski sum into an $n$-zonotope.
-Moreover, we add restrictions to the type functions so that they also count the size of these matrices (Cor. \ref{bigmulticonclusion}).
-Despite the existence of many exact determinantal formulas (\cite{mixedgrobnerbasistowards,bender2021koszultype,emimantzdeterminant,sturmfelszelevinsky,cannyemirisincremental}) for some of these cases, we expect our approach to have an easier generalization to general sparse systems through the use of the type functions and the underlying combinatorics. \\
+In \cite{issacversion}, we also showed that some multihomogeneous resultant matrices can be seen as an instance of the previous case by embedding their Newton polytopes and the mixed subdivisions of their Minkowski sum into an $n$-zonotope.
+Despite the existence of many exact determinantal formulas for some of these cases; see \cite{bender2021koszultype,mixedgrobnerbasistowards,cannyemirisincremental,emimantzdeterminant,sturmfelszelevinsky}, we expect our approach to have an easier generalization to general sparse systems through the use of the type functions and the underlying combinatorics.
+On the other, we beleive that using non-affine lifting functions, one could possibly find the minimal matrices from one which one can have the Canny-Emiris formula for the sparse resultant.
+In Conjecture \ref{conjecture}, we state a conjecture on the greedy subsets involved in such minimal construction for multi-homogeneous systems.

+We motivate the practical use of resultant matrices by showing its applications in computer vision and computer-aided geometric design.
+Namely, we show how resultant matrices apply in the solution of the $5$-points problem \cite{Bhayani2019ASR} and to the surface implicitization problem \cite{clementlaurent,LAURENT201414,kalinkaetal}.
+In both cases, the goal of reducing the size of the matrices appears to be one of the main lines for possible improvement.
+We add examples of these formulations in the \href{https://github.com/carleschecanualart/CannyEmiris}{JULIA implementation } of the treated cases ($n$-zonotopes as Newton polytopes, and multihomogeneous systems).
+More than improving the existing formulas (which give, in general, smaller Sylvester matrices), the goal of this implementation is to introduce the type functions, which are instrumental in the construction of the resultant matrices.

+This paper is based on the results of the authors' paper~\cite{issacversion}.
+Compared to that version, here we provide a new family of examples, a conjecture on the minimal size of resultant matrices, as well as two applications of resultant formulas in computer vision and in implicitization.
+We also improve the method of proof of Theorem~\ref{admissiblechain} through a different approach which uses tropical geometry.